SCRT-HQ/VaporShell/docs/glossary/Add-VSTransferServerIdentityProviderDetails.md

 ## SYNOPSIS
 Adds an AWS::Transfer::Server.IdentityProviderDetails resource property to the template.
-This parameter is required when the IdentityProviderType is set to API_GATEWAY.
+Required when IdentityProviderType is set to API_GATEWAY.
 Accepts an array containing all of the information required to call a customer-supplied authentication API, including the API Gateway URL.
-This property is not required when the IdentityProviderType is set to SERVICE_MANAGED.
+Not required when IdentityProviderType is set to SERVICE_MANAGED.

 ## SYNTAX